 The rear chain is adjusted by means of draw bolts at the fork ends at the back of the wheel spindle.
 First slacken off the brake adjuster, as the brake rod may prevent free movement of the wheel.
-Next, loosen the nut on the inside of the brake plate arm at C, to allow the slotted arm to accommodate itself to a new position when the wheel is moved.
 It is not necessary to disturb the speedometer drive unit.
-Slacken off the spindle nuts A (Fig. 8) and tighten the adjusting nuts B until the chain tension is correct.
+Slacken off the spindle nuts A (Fig. 7) and tighten the adjusting nuts B until the chain tension is correct.

 The chain should be adjusted with the machine on its stand, i.e., with the rear wheel in its lowest position in the rear suspension.
-The adjustment is correct when the total up and down movement in the centre of the chain run at its tightest point is $\frac{3}{4}$ in.
+The adjustment is correct when the total up and down movement in the centre of the chain run at its tightest point is /4 in.